Bat: Communication

 Bats produce calls to attract mates, find roost partners and defend resources.
 These calls are typically low-frequency and wide-travelling.
-Species like Daubenton's bat (Myotis daubentonii) are capable of lowering their vocal range in a matter similar to a death growl, which they use in conflict with other individuals.
+Species like Daubenton's bat (Myotis daubentonii) are capable of lowering their vocal range in a manner similar to a death growl, which they use in conflict with other individuals.
 Mexican free-tailed bats are one of the few species to "sing" like birds.
-Males sing to attract females and their songs consist of chirps, trills and buzzes, the first of which has distinct "A" and "B" syllables.
+Males sing to attract females, and their songs consist of chirps, trills and buzzes, the first of which has distinct "A" and "B" syllables.
 Bat songs are highly stereotypical but differ in syllable number, phrase order, and phrase repetitions between individuals.
 Among greater spear-nosed bats (Phyllostomus hastatus), females produce loud, broadband calls among their roost mates to form group cohesion.
-Roosting groups have their own distinct calls and these and may arise from vocal learning.
+Roosting groups have their own distinct calls, and these may arise from vocal learning.

-In a study on captive Egyptian fruit bats, 70% of the directed calls could be identified by the researchers as to which individual bat made it, and 60% could occurred in four contexts: fights over food, quarreling for a sleeping position, female aggression toward amorous males and arguing between perched neighbours.
+In a study on captive Egyptian fruit bats, 70% of the directed calls could be identified by the researchers as to which individual bat made it, and 60% could occur in four contexts: fights over food, quarrelling for a sleeping position, female aggression toward amorous males, and arguing between perched neighbours.
 The animals made slightly different sounds when communicating with different individual bats, especially those of the opposite sex.
 In the highly sexually dimorphic hammer-headed bat (Hypsignathus monstrosus), males display to females with a "deep, resonating, monotonous call".
 Bats in flight make vocal signals for traffic control.
 Greater bulldog bats honk when on a collision course with each other.

 Bats also communicate by other means.
 Male little yellow-shouldered bats (Sturnira lilium) use a spicy odour secreted from their shoulder glands during the breeding season, retained and spread by specialised hairs.
 These hairs exist in other species, which are noticeable as collars around the necks in some Old World megabat males.
 Male greater sac-winged bats (Saccopteryx bilineata) have sacs in their wings in which they mix body secretions like saliva and urine to create a perfume that they sprinkle on roost sites, a behaviour known as "salting".
 The bats may sing while salting.